Updated: 12th November @ 3:36pm (UTC)

 The Discovery Scanner

-When you activate the discovery scanner you will now be taken to an all-new scanning interface and view.
-In this augmented camera view you are able to interrogate the system using new functionality of the scanner.
+- When activating the discovery scanner players will now be taken to an all-new augmented scanning interface and view.

-The process still starts with the “honk” (system scan which will just show the entry star), though its usage is now the start of a more engaging process (if all you did before was scan for some credits, don’t worry, the scan still awards credits.)
+- The process still starts with the “honk” (system scan which will just show the entry star), though its usage is now the start of a more engaging process (if all you did before was scan for some credits then the scan still awards credits.)

 “The the energy distribution should provide explorers with information they can interpret to help identify if specific body types exist in a system.”